-The famine occurred seven years later, reaching up into the land of Palestine.
+The famine occurred seven years later, reaching up into the land of Canaan.
 Joseph’s father, Jacob, heard that Egypt had food and eventually sent most of his sons to buy some.
 When they arrived they spoke with Joseph; however, they did not know that the man they spoke with was their brother.
 They returned home with food but without their brother, Simeon.
 They returned to Egypt sometime later in order to buy more food.
 Genesis 45:1-8a tells us that upon their return Joseph revealed himself to his brothers and told them,

 Now, therefore, it was not you who sent me here, but God . . .
 (Genesis 45:8 (NASB)

 How did Joseph respond?
 He did not display anger but acknowledged that God was in control.
 After his father died, Joseph’s brothers were afraid that Joseph would punish them (Gen. 45:15).
 So Joseph’s brothers sent the following message,